joeromero/docs/content/sql_api/sql_api.md

 # Making calls to the SQL API

 CartoDB is based on the rock solid PostgreSQL database.
-All your tables are inside a single database which means you can perform complex queries joining tables or performing complicated geospatial operations.
-The best place to learn about PostgreSQL SQL language is the [official documentation](http://www.postgresql.org/docs/9.1/static/).
+All of your tables reside a single database, which means you can perform complex queries joining tables or carrying out geospatial operations.
+The best place to learn about PostgreSQL's SQL language is the [official documentation](http://www.postgresql.org/docs/9.1/static/).

-CartoDB is also based on PostGIS, so take a look at the [official PostGIS reference](http://postgis.refractions.net/docs/) to know what functionality we support in terms on geospatial operations.
-All our tables include a column called the_geom with the geometry field and indexes on them in the EPSG:4326 projection.
-All tables also have an automatically generated and updated the_geom_webmercator column that we use internally to create tiles for maps as fast as possible.
+CartoDB is also based on PostGIS, so take a look at the [official PostGIS reference](http://postgis.refractions.net/docs/) to know what functionality we support in terms of geospatial operations.
+All of our tables include a column called *the_geom,* which is a geometry field that indexes geometries in the EPSG:4326 (WGS 1984) coordinate system.
+All tables also have an automatically generated and updated column called *the_geom_webmercator*.
+We use the column internally to quickly create tiles for maps.

 ## URL endpoints

-All SQL API request to your CaroDB account use this pattern
+All SQL API requests to your CaroDB account should follow this general pattern:

 ```sql